AmbireTech/wallet/README.md

 * Ability to add custom tokens
 * More frequent updating of balances
 * Ability to ask for your confirmation email to be resent
+* Warn when a WalletConnect connection may be offline